ATTPC/daqdoc/source/ansible.rst

 	$ ansible macminis -m command -a "ls /daq"

 If you wanted to reboot all of the Mac Minis, you could run the following command.
-Note that we need to use :option:`ansible --sudo` in this case.
+Note that we need to use :option:`--sudo` in this case.

 ..  code-block:: bash